justin-marian/task-dispatcher/README.md

 ## Core Actions

-- **Task Reception**: Acts as the frontline receiver of all incoming tasks, whether they originate from clients of the data center or other external sources.
+- **Task Reception**: Frontline receiver of all incoming tasks, whether they originate from clients of the data center or other external sources.
-- **Scheduling Policy Enforcement**: Implements various scheduling policies to decide the best-suited node for task execution, taking into account factors such as node load, task priority, and the specific criteria defined by the policies.
+- **Scheduling Policy Enforcement**: Decide the best-suited node for task execution, taking into account factors such as node load, task priority, and the specific criteria defined by the policies.
-- **Task Distribution**: Forwards tasks to the chosen host node for execution, aiming to balance the load efficiently across the data center.
+- **Task Distribution**: Forwards tasks to the chosen host node for execution,balance the load efficiently across the data center.

-## Scheduling Policies

-### Round Robin (RR)
+## Round Robin (RR)

 The `Round Robin` scheduling policy ensures a **fair distribution** of tasks among all nodes by sequentially assigning tasks in a cyclical manner.
-This approach guarantees that every node receives an equal number of tasks over time, promoting a balanced workload distribution across the data center.
+It guarantees that every node receives an equal number of tasks over time, promoting a balanced workload distribution across the data center.

 - **Sequential Allocation**: Distributes tasks cyclically in fixed order to ensure each node receives a task before repeating the cycle.
 - **Fairness**: Ensures an equal distribution of tasks across nodes, beneficial for tasks with uniform execution times.
 - **Simplicity**: Easy to implement without the need for complex allocation calculations.

-### Shortest Queue (SQ)
+## Shortest Queue (SQ)

 The `Shortest Queue` policy is used to **minimize wait times** by allocating tasks to the node with the smallest queue of waiting and executing tasks.
-This approach ensures that tasks are distributed in a manner that keeps queue lengths as short as possible, thereby reducing the overall wait time for tasks to be executed.
+It ensures that tasks are distributed in a manner that keeps queue lengths as short as possible, thereby reducing the overall wait time for tasks to be executed.

 - **Queue Calculation**: Considers both executing and waiting tasks to accurately assess a node's workload.
 - **Task Allocation**: New tasks are assigned to nodes with no tasks first, to evenly distribute the workload.
 - **Tie-Breaking**: When multiple nodes have equal queue lengths, tasks go to the node with the lowest ID for simplicity.

-### Least Work Left (LWL)
+## Least Work Left (LWL)

 The `Least Work Left` policy **prioritizes nodes** based on the *least amount of pending work*, which is calculated by summing the durations of all tasks in the queue as well as the one currently being executed.
 This strategy aims to balance the workload by focusing on the total work left rather than just the number of tasks.